kyletolle/webhooks.rb/README.md

 A small library to demonstrate adding webhooks to Plain Ol' Ruby Objects.

-Only uses classes from the Ruby's Standard Library.
+Only uses classes from Ruby's Standard Library.

 Tested with Ruby 2.2.0.